 - Conversion of online customers to in-store consumers

 Due to the lockdown impact, businesses experienced significant losses.
-Virtual stores are beneficial for retailers who seek new opportunities to reinvent their strategies to achieve instant customers flow to their online and in-store commerce.
+Virtual stores are beneficial for retailers who seek new opportunities to reinvent their strategies to achieve instant customer flow to their online and in-store commerce.
 Being a catalyst for conversions, virtual shopping is capable to save the future of physical stores by converting online users to in-store foot traffic.

 - Elimination of returns

 The widespread headache of retailers is the number of returns that could reach a trillion dollars per year.
 While in-store purchases are returned 5-10%, online purchases returns reach 40 percent.
-To overcome this issue, AR/VR can assist customers to make more informed decisions following the virtual assessment of the product.
+To overcome this issue, VR in retail can assist customers to make more informed decisions following the virtual assessment of the product.
 Nike was one of the pioneers coming up with the AR initiative, Nike Fit, to struggle with high shipping and return costs.
 As a result, the mobile app helps customers choose accurate sizing by virtually measuring a foot.

 - Customer engagement improvement